Most brands don’t lose because of poor products. They lose because their positioning strategy is unclear at the moment of choice.

 Selecting the right attributes for comparison on your product positioning map is essential for it to be a valuable strategic tool.
 These attributes should be closely aligned with customer needs and preferences, as they will form the basis for comparing your product and the competition.

-To determine the most relevant attributes for your map, start by engaging in market research to understand what factors influence your customers’ purchasing decisions.
-This might involve surveys, focus groups, or analyzing customer data to discern the most valued features or benefits.
+To determine the most relevant attributes for your map, start by conducting market research to understand which factors influence your customers’ purchasing decisions.
+This might involve surveys, focus groups, or the analysis of customer data to identify the most valued features or benefits.

 Common attributes include price, quality, durability, design, user-friendliness, or innovation.
 However, the chosen attributes should be specific to your industry and directly related to the aspects that drive customer choice within your segment.